 Hot Yoga of East Nashville

-Hot Yoga of East Nashville has been heating up the local yoga scene since 2012.
-The studio focuses on Bikram style but keeps things well-rounded with vinyasa, buti and prenatal classes.
+Hot Yoga of East Nashville has been heating up the local yoga scene for 10 years now.
+This studio focuses on the Bikram Method but keeps things well-rounded with vinyasa, prenatal, and kids classes.
+Some classes are also offered unheated.

 Neighborhood: East Nashville